-It takes a lot of danglies to get the Christmas tree cover, so why not make a few.
-These are a fantastic way to do something worthwhile with old burnt out light bulbs.
-And, light bulb ornaments can run the Christmas gamut of characters, including Rudolph and Frosty The Snowman.
+It takes a lot of danglies to get the Christmas tree cover, so why not make a few?
+These are fantastic ways to do something worthwhile with old burnt-out light bulbs.
+And light bulb ornaments can run the Christmas gamut of characters, including Rudolph and Frosty The Snowman.

-When all else fails, there’s always Christmas recipes to make into food gifts, which always please the kids and adults alike.
+When all else fails, there are always Christmas recipes to make into food gifts, which always please kids and adults alike.
 Remember that this season you can help out the environment in more ways than just recycling those pretty bows- you can also make gifts that make use of old things and prevent wasting money and paper on things soon forgotten.

 Do you make your own Christmas crafts?